Pixelsavvy72/react-o-dex-7200/README.md

 # React-0-Dex i7200

 <h2>Welcome To The Future!</h2>
 The React-0-Dex i7200 is the perfect tool for today's busy professional.
 Featuring a bright liquid crystal display (LCD), convenient and easy to use forms, and large, colorful buttons, the React-0-Dex i7200 is built with form and functionality in mind.
 Works in all of todays major browser such as Netscape or AOL&ast;, the i7200 is always at your fingertips.
-Order today, and receive a free pat on the back! &ast;&ast;
+Order today, and receive a free pat on the back! &ast;&ast;<br />

 &ast; The i7200 probably won't actually work in Netscape or AOL. <br />
-&ast; While supplies last!
+&ast;&ast; While supplies last!

 Functionality
 - React single page application